0xMattijs/microgitops/README.md

 If you encounter issues:

 1. Check the script output for error messages
-2. Verify your credentials in `example.env`
+2. Verify your credentials in `.env`
 3. Ensure your GitHub token has the necessary permissions
 4. Check if the DigitalOcean API token is valid